 Concluding Thoughts

-If you are committed to excelling in the ACT or SAT, The Princeton Review Singapore is an essential ally in your path to achievement.
+If you want to succeed in the ACT or SAT, The Princeton Review Singapore is a game-changing partner to your success.